playframework/playframework/documentation/manual/detailedTopics/configuration/ThreadPools.md

 ### Java thread locals

-Java code in Play uses a thread local to find out about contextual information such as the current HTTP request.
-Scala code doesn't need to use thread locals because it can use implicit parameters to pass context instead.
-Threads locals are used in Java so that Java code can access contextual information without needing to pass context parameters everywhere.
+Java code in Play uses a `ThreadLocal` to find out about contextual information such as the current HTTP request.
+Scala code doesn't need to use `ThreadLocal`s because it can use implicit parameters to pass context instead. `ThreadLocal`s are used in Java so that Java code can access contextual information without needing to pass context parameters everywhere.

-Java thread locals, along with the correct context class loader, are propagated automatically by `ExecutionContextExecutor` objects provided through the `HttpExecution` class.
+Java `ThreadLocal`s, along with the correct `ContextClassLoader`, are propagated automatically by `ExecutionContextExecutor` objects provided through the `HttpExecution` class.
 (An `ExecutionContextExecutor` is both a Scala `ExecutionContext` and a Java `Executor`.)
 These special `ExecutionContextExecutor` objects are automatically created and used by in Java actions and Java `Promise` methods.
 The default objects wrap the default user thread pool.
 If you want to do your own threading then you should use the `HttpExecution` class's helper methods to get an `ExecutionContextExecutor` object yourself.

 In the example below, a user thread pool is wrapped to create a new `ExecutionContext` that propagates thread locals correctly.